 Blenheim Palace was built in the 18th century as a gift to the 1st Duke of Marlborough who won the battle of Blenheim on 13th August 1704.
-Between 1764 – 1764 the grounds were transformed by Capability Brown.
-Today most notably known as the birthplace of Winston Churchill.
+From 1764 the grounds were transformed by Capability Brown.
+Today it is most notably known as the birthplace of Winston Churchill.

-In the Great Court at Blenheim, the “Living Crafts for Christmas Fair” showcases over 150 British designer-makers of high quality contemporary crafts.
-This will be a wonderful opportunity to buy all your Christmas gifts.
+The final treat was to visit the “Living Crafts for Christmas fair” which showcased over 150 British designer-makers of contemporary crafts.
+This was a most enjoyable way to buy some of our Christmas gifts!

 Chatsworth House – October 2018

-On Friday 12th October 2018, we will be hosting a Day of Special Interest at The Warwickshire Golf & Country Club, Leek Wootton, near Warwick CV35 7QT.
+On Friday 12th October 2018, we hosted a Day of Special Interest at The Warwickshire Golf & Country Club, Leek Wootton, near Warwick CV35 7QT.

-The speaker will be Simon Seligman.
-The subject will be Chatsworth House, a historical overview of the evolution of the house and collections, and the garden.
-After lunch, a focus on the life and times of Deborah Cavendish, Duchess of Devonshire the youngest and last surviving of the six Mitford sisters, who were prominent members of English society in the 1930s and 1940s.
+The subject was Chatsworth House, an historical overview of the evolution of the House and collections, and the garden.
+After lunch, a focus on the life and times of Deborah Cavendish, Duchess of Devonshire, the youngest and last surviving of the six Mitford sisters, who were prominent members of English society in the 1930s and 1940s.